 12. Health Plan Corrects Computer Flaw that Caused Mailing of EOBs to Wrong Persons

 A health maintenance organization sent records of a patient’s medical history, including EOB, to a family member.
 Not only that, but a coding error in the computer system put the private medical history of over 2,000 people in danger of being disclosed.
 OCR made the company correct and analyze any corrupted information within a six-month time frame.
 All computers and other electronics were fixed and thoroughly checked for any other bugs.
-Even transactions that were completely legal had to be reviewed, as required by the OCR.
+Even transactions that were completely legal had to be reviewed due to this EOB HIPPA violation, as required by the OCR.

 13. Health Sciences Center Revises Process to Prevent Unauthorized Disclosures to Employers